Digirules are available again from my Tindie store:

 Here is the ICSP (In Circuit Serial Programming) port connector pinout.

 Click below to download the DigiRule archive – note this contains all software fixes for the button bounce issue and the SR flip flop issue.
 It also contains a simple user manual to help with using the DigiRule.
+(Note, there seems to be an issue with Diptrace not importing the silkscreen images so I have included these in the latest download for if you want to modify it at all within Diptrace)

 Additional (free) software to go with the above download include: